General · · 18 min read

 Engaging with legal experts or local authorities is advisable to ensure compliance with these regulations, effectively mitigating potential legal issues.

-Simultaneously, developing a robust financial plan is vital.
+Simultaneously, developing a robust business plan is vital.
 This plan should encompass:

 • Startup costs